An overview of the regulation of virtual assets in Seychelles

 The AML/CFT Act in Seychelles defines a virtual asset as “a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes, excluding digital representations of fiat currencies, securities, and other financial assets.”
 This definition clarifies that legal tender recognised under Seychelles’ laws and regulated by the Central Bank of Seychelles is not considered a virtual asset.

-In the VASP Draft Bill for Consultation in Seychelles, a virtual asset is defined more comprehensively as “a digital representation of value that may be digitally traded or transferred, and can be used for payment or investment purposes that
+In the Seychelles VASP Act, a virtual asset is defined more comprehensively as “a digital representation of value that may be digitally traded or transferred, and can be used for payment or investment purposes that

 - is used as a medium of exchange, unit of account, or store of value and is not legal tender, whether or not denominated in legal tender;